Zoey-Kazemi/data-science-portfolio/README.md

 # Data Science Portfolio

 ## About Me
-I am a PhD-trained mathematician and current M.S. student in Data Science at the University of Texas at Austin.
+I am a PhD mathematician and current M.S. student in Data Science at the University of Texas at Austin.
 My interests include machine learning and statistical modeling.

 ## Skills